svenpohl/mantisnft-release/README.md

 # mantisnft-release
 Wordpress-Plugin for protected content by NFTKey of WAX (EOSIO)

+Publish your premium-content on Wordpress and make it accessible only for the owners of your NFT's (atomichub.io / WAX-Blockchain).

 *Example-Content for your protected KeyNFT - content with wallet-login:*